dhosio/ConciergeFAQs/README.md

 A website that will provide frequently asked questions (FAQ) in for a concierge website using a quiz format.
 The site has an introductory page giving a brief overview of the aims of the site.

+Highly recommended that upon downloading the zipped contents of the website, one should have XAMPP software pre-installed in their computer and/or device.
+After unzipping the content, it should all be moved to the ‘htdocs’ directory in C:/Local Disk (C:)/xampp folder as this is the only way to ensure that the .php files are able to run using the dummy server provided by XAMPP.

 Created By: Daniel Githiomi

 ## Screenshot